amzn/style-dictionary/examples/advanced/node-modules-as-config-and-properties/README.md

 ## Node Modules as Config and Token files

 This example shows some advanced features using Style Dictionary with node modules.
-Make sure you are familiar with Style Dictionary concepts first by reading the [docs](https://amzn.github.io/style-dictionary) or taking a look at the [basic example](../../basic) first.
+Make sure you are familiar with Style Dictionary concepts first by reading the [docs](https://amzn.github.io/style-dictionary) first.

 #### Running the example